-A benefit of using a double Z-rig system is that it is an internal system.
+Normally, the double Z-rig system is rigged as internal system.
 This means that the main haul line is used to configure the pulley system and no additional lines are necessary to configure the hauling system.
-In contrast, the piggy-back (4:1) and the multiple piggy-back systems (8:1) require additional ropes in roughly 20 to 30 foot lengths to create the haul system.
-This can be inconvenient.
+If desired, the double Z-rig can be rigged as an external system.